mrpejker/cardano-e2e-example/tutorial/preliminaries/the_example.rst

 the corresponding to Alice.

-From now on, we'll call the *sender* to the user that starts an escrow (Alice), and the *receiver*, the user that ends an escrow by receiving the locked tokens and sending back the corresponding payment to the sender (Bob).
+From now on, we'll call the *sender* to the user that starts an escrow (Alice), and the other user (Bob), who ends an escrow by receiving the locked tokens and sending back the corresponding payment will be called the *receiver*.

 We'll consider three operations: